 Every driver is susceptible to making mistakes behind the wheel.
 However, heavy traffic and long commutes add pressure that can increase the likelihood of collisions.
 For example, some motorists may become nervous or agitated in heavy traffic, leading them to make sudden or aggressive maneuvers.

 When a motorist drives for long periods, the risk of drowsiness and distraction also increases.
 Even momentary lapses of attention can lead to a rear-end, sideswipe, or head-on crash.
+Drivers may come close to causing accidents when they are fatigued or distracted, even if a crash is ultimately avoided.

 Drowsy or distracted drivers may also overlook critical traffic signals and signs that regulate traffic flow.
 Even small oversights can lead to otherwise avoidable wrecks.